 I have no ideas of what to paint before I fly over from Singapore; I thought the new environment would give me endless inspirations.
 I did bring along some basic material; things that many told I would not get in Johnson.

 The tranquil landscape, mountain and river are simply pleasing to the eyes.
 By my second day in Johnson, I have already gone round the neighborhood.
-Exploring the areas becomes a daily affair as it’s my routine to go for a run every day.
-The more I see, the more I’m at ease; if only the hours could move slower as I truly enjoy my stay in Johnson.
-Up here, I simply throw myself into my arts; day, hour and date do not seem important anymore.
-The one matter I keep in mind is the times for the 3 meals; Jon often whines: “You just eat and do art".
+Exploring the areas becomes a daily affair as it’s my routine to

 The paintings for exhibit in Johnson are captured from the place I live in and from people I see and spoke to.
 I tried to integrate the pleasant and delightful, awful and dreadful encounters to my paintings.
 In short, they are my personal views and experiences; they are not any sort of criticism but rather of someone from a entirely different background, beliefs, religion, education, etc.....